-Available District funds are invested as authorized by State law and in accordance with investment policies approved by the Board for Trustees.
+Available District funds are invested as authorized by State law and in accordance with investment policies approved by the Board of Trustees.
 Both State law and the District's investment policies are subject to change.
-Under State law, the District is authorized to invest in: (1) obligations, including letters of credit, of the United States or its agencies and instrumentalities, including the Federal Home Loan Banks: (2) direct obligations of the State or its agencies and instrumentalities, including the Policy or instrumentality of the United States, the underlying security for which is guaranteed obligations issued by a federal agency or instrumentality of the United States, (4) other obligations, the principal and interest of which are unconditionally guaranteed or insured by, or backed by the full faith and credit of the State or the United States or their respective agencies and instrumentalities, including obligations that are fully guaranteed or insured by the Federal Deposit Insurance Corporation (the "FDIC") or by the explicit full faith and credit of the United States; (5) obligations of states, agencies, counties, cities, and other political subdivisions of any state rated as to investment quality by a nationally recognized investment rating firm not less than A or its equivalent; (6) bonds issued, assumed, or guaranteed by the State of Israel; (7) interest-bearing banking deposits that are guaranteed or insured by the FDIC or the National Credit Union Share Insurance Fund (the "NCUSIF") or their respective or institution with a main office or branch office in this state and selected by the District in compliance with the Public Funds investment Act (Chapter 2256, Government Code) as amended (the "PFIA"), (ii) the broker or institution arranges for the deposit of the funds in one or more federally insured depository institutions, wherever located, for the District saccount, (iii) the full amount of the principal and accrued interest of the banking deposits is insured by the United States or an ins of one year or more and are invested exclusively in obligations approved in this paragraph, or (ii) have a duration of less than one year and the investment portfolio is limited to investment grade securities, excluding asset backed securities; (15) guaranteed investment contracts that have a defined termination date and are secured by obligations described in clause (1), excluding obligations which the District is explicitly prohibited from investing in, and in an amount at least equal to the amount of bond proceeds invested under such contract; and (16) securities lending programs if (i) the securities loaned under the program are 100% collateralized, including accrued income, (ii) a loan made under the program allows for termination at any time, (iii) a loan made under the program is either secured by (a) obligations described in clauses (1) through (8) above, (b) irrevocable letters of credit issued by a state or national bank that is continuously rated by a nationally recognized investment rating firm at not less than "A" or its equivalent, or (c) cash invested in obligations described in clauses (1) through (8) above, clauses (12) through (14) above, or an authorized investment pool, (iv) the terms of a loan made under the program require that the securities being held as collateral be pledged to the District, held in the District's name, and deposited at the time the investment is made with the District or with a third party designated by the District, (v) a loan made under the program is placed through either a primary government securities dealer or a financial institution doing business in the State, and (vi) the agreement to lend securities has a term of one year or less.
+Under State law, the District is authorized to invest in: (1) obligations, including letters of credit, of the United States or its agencies and instrumentalities, including the Federal Home Loan Banks; (2) direct obligations of the State or its agencies and instrumentalities; (3) collateralized mortgage obligations issued by a federal agency or instrumentality of the United States, the underlying security for which is guaranteed by an agency or instrumentality of the United States; (4) other obligations, the principal and interest of which are unconditionally guaranteed or insured by, or backed by the full faith and credit of, the State or the United States or their respective agencies and instrumentalities, including obligations that are fully guaranteed or insured by the Federal Deposit Insurance Corporation (the

+"FDIC") or by the explicit full faith and credit of the United States; (5) obligations of states, agencies, counties, cities, and other political subdivisions of any state rated as to investment quality by a nationally recognized investment rating firm not less than A or its equivalent; (6) bonds issued, assumed, or guaranteed by the State of Israe!, (7) interest-bearing banking deposits that are guaranteed or insured by the FDIC or the National Credit Union Share Insurance Fund (the "NCUSIF") or their respective successors; (8) interest-bearing banking deposits in the State and selected by the District in compliance with the Public Funds investment Act (Chapter 2256, Government Code) as amended (the "PFIA"), (ii) the broken institution arranges for the deposit of the funds in one or more federally insured depository institutions, wherever located, for the District is account, (iii) the full among the FIA, the institution in clause (5)(i) above, a bank, or a broker-dealer; (9) certificates of deposits, and one perilicates or an instrumentality of the United States, and (iv) the District appoints as its custodian of the banking deposits is insured by the United States or an instrumentality of the United States, and (iv) the District appoints as its custodian of the banking deposits in sompliance with the PFIA, the institution in clause (5)(i) above, a bank, or a broker-dealer; (9) certificates of deposit, and share certificates meeting the requirements of the PFIA (b) that are issued by an institution that has its main office or a branch office in the State and series guaranteed or insured by the PFIA (b) that are issued by an institution that has its main office or a branch office in the State and selected by the District appoints of the funds in one or more federally insured depository institutions by obligations described in clauses (1) through a proper of the capital state and selected by the District appoints in the proper of the second of the United States or an instrumentality of the United States or an i